-PhD students follow an "integrated" graduate curriculum, and students entering with a B.A. proceed through their first two years taking two courses each in linguistics, literary studies, film, and second language acquisition.
+Students follow an "integrated" graduate curriculum, and proceed through their first two years taking two courses each in linguistics, literary studies, film, and second language acquisition.
 Coterminous with and after the so-called 2/2/2/2 program is completed, students focus on coursework and research relevant to their concentration.

 Sample 5-Year Student Plan

 Year 1: 2-3 courses per term; Slavic 7801

 Year 2: 2-3 courses per term; concentration milestone (portfolio, exam, or paper), Russian proficiency exam (if not completed in year 1)

 Year 3: 2-3 courses per term

 Year 4: 1-2 courses; PhD Candidacy Exam; Dissertation research hours